gijskoning/ReproducingCURL/docs/index.md

 We also analyzed freezing the encoder after 400k timesteps to see the increase in computational efficiency during training, since the encoder update is a big part of the whole training process.
 In Figure 7 we can see that the encoder loss when training CURL with a replay buffer of 100k.
 The loss is already quite low and seems to be converging around 400 to 500k timesteps of training.
 Restarting the training at timestep 400k and freezing the encoder let to Figure 8.
 We are unsure how it is possible that the total performance improved over not freezing the encoder.
 We think it could be because the freezed encoder produces a more consistent output but it can also be a random coincidence.
 The figure visualizing the training based on training minutes shows clearly that excluding the encoder update speeds up the training process significantly.
-The last 400k training steps where 2.25 times faster to train with the freezed encoder.
+The last 400k training steps where 2.25 times faster to train with the freezed encoder.\
 ![freeze_encoder](images/encoder_loss.png)\
 *Figure 7: Contrastive loss of the encoder during training of CURL with 100k replay buffer*\
 ![freeze_encoder](images/freezed_encoder_steps.png) ![freeze_encoder_minutes](images/freezed_encoder_minutes.png)\
 *Figure 8: (left) Encoder freezed at timestep 400k. (right) Encoder freezed at timestep 400k with x axis visualized in training time in minutes.*
-## Conclusion and Discussion
+## Conclusion
+We experimented with the CURL and baseline algorithm SAC+AE and compared the performances on the DCS Cartpole environment.
+Sadly the full batch size of 512 could not be used but we could show the difference with the lower batch size of 256.\
+CURL and the SAC+AE actually produced very similar results for the first 500k timesteps.
+The reason that the paper performs better than that we showed can be explained by the difference in batch size.\
+Next to the testing the sample efficiency we compared the algorithms with different replay buffer sizes and showed that CURL performs better with a bigger replay buffer.\
+At last we analyzed the encoder by visualizing the featuremaps and found that freezing the encoder when the contrastive loss is low improved the training time and maintain the same performance.

 ## References